Presidency of Benigno Aquino III: Education

-During his first State of the Nation Address (SONA), Aquino announced his intention to continue the implementation of the K–12 education in the Philippines that started on May 20, 2008 during the administration of his predecessor Gloria Macapagal Arroyo, with process spanned for 9 years from 2008 to June 5, 2017 from Arroyo to sucessor Rodrigo Duterte.
+During his first State of the Nation Address (SONA), Aquino announced his intention to continue the implementation of the K–12 education in the Philippines that started on May 20, 2008 during the administration of his predecessor Gloria Macapagal Arroyo, with process spanned for 9 years from 2008 to June 5, 2017 from Arroyo to successor Rodrigo Duterte.
 On April 24, 2012, the K–12 became effective starting on School Year (SY) 2012-2013 and to maintain continuity, Aquino signed the Enhanced Basic Education Act of 2013 or K-12 Law in May 2013, and the program was carried out by Secretary of Education Bro.
 Armin Luistro FSC.

 Energy

 To provide electricity to far-flung areas of the country, in September 2011, the Aquino administration launched the Sitio Electrification Program, which aimed to energize 32,441 sitios nationwide.
 By March 2016, three months before Aquino's term of office ended, a total of 32,688 sitios were energized.